PaulDMooney/angular-config-blog/blog2.md

 TODO: Example configuration

 ### What about Server Side Rendering?
-In server side rendering, your code is running on the server similar to how it would run in the browser, complete with the API calls it needs to make but with a few exceptions.
-One of those exceptions is that relative URLs are meaningless on the server, so it turns out that our app does need the absolute URL for our backend API server afterall.
+In server side rendering (SSR), your Angular app's code is running on the server similar to how it would run in the browser, complete with the API calls it needs to make but with a few exceptions.
+One of those exceptions is that relative URLs are meaningless on the server, servers want absolute URLs.
+So it turns out that our app *does* need that absolute URL to the backend API server afterall.

 Luckily, when rendering on the server, we're not in a context where we need to worry about CORS, and we are in a context where your code can read environment variables.
 So our example HttpClient request can be altered to look like this:

 TODO: Updated example HttpClient call

-### Another exception to the rule...
-TODO: Was going to do this thing on HTTPInterceptor for transferstate... but it's a really convoluted case that can be solved in other ways.
+This doesn't mean we can ditch the reverse proxy setup, we still need that when the app is running in the browser.
+This is just an extra consideration to make when leveraging SSR.

 ## Environment Variables vs Environment.ts
 Let's imagine another scenario where your Angular app has a typeahead search in it, and it needs a debounce time to decide when the user has stopped typing and it's safe to make an API call.
 Kind of like [this article](https://www.freakyjolly.com/angular-7-6-add-debounce-time-using-rxjs-6-x-x-to-optimize-search-input-for-api-results-from-server/) describes.
-We want to make our debounce time configurable.
+We want to make the debounce time configurable.

-It'd be tempting to the `Environment.ts` and `Environment.prod.ts` as the configuration point for this debounce time, but you shouldn't.
+It'd be tempting to the `Environment.ts` and `Environment.prod.ts` as the configuration point for this debounce time, but you probably shouldn't.
 Just don't.
 It's a violation of the [third factor](https://12factor.net/config) of [The Twelve-Factor App](https://12factor.net/).
-The short of it is that if you add configuration you want to be able to change to a file that is checked in, your app has to be rebuilt and redeployed.
-This is fine in the world of infrastructure and gitops but is not ideal for applications.
+The short of it is that if you are using a version controlled file in your app to store configuration then your app has to be rebuilt and redeployed just to affect a configuration change.
+Sounds like hardcoding not configuration.
+This is fine for the world of infrastructure and Gitops but it is not ideal for applications.

 In general you probably won't use the `Environment.ts` files much unless there are different modes your application needs to be built in.
 If you find yourself writing `Environment.staging.ts` or `Environment.qa.ts` files, you're doing it wrong.

-So how do you configure this 'debounce' time in your app?
+So how do you configure this 'debounce' time in the app?
 With Environment Variables!
 How do we use environment variables in an app that runs in the browser?
-Send them via Bankend API.
+Serve them via bankend API.

 There's multiple ways to do this.
-We'll take the approach that we're using purpose built "Config" REST endpoint just for this Angular app.
+We'll take the approach that we're using a purpose built "Config" REST endpoint just for this Angular app.

 ### Sending environment variables during Development
 A quick and easy way to create a Config REST endpoint to use during development is to leverage the webpack's proxy server.
 We can create a faux backend inside the `proxy.conf.js` file like so: